-If you are involved in the rehearsal periods for a tour, employers can opt to pay Equity subsistence instead of touring allowance.
-If your home address is within 25 miles of the rehearsal room, you would not be entitled to receive an allowance under the UKT/Equity agreements.
-Good practice would be for your employer to pay travel if your home is between 15 and 25 miles from the rehearsal venue as this is a contractual right under the UKT/Equity agreements.
+If you are involved in the rehearsal periods for a tour, employers sometimes opt to pay Equity Subsistence at £195 a week (as of 3rd April 2022) instead of Touring Allowance.
+If your home address is within 25 miles of the rehearsal room, you would not be entitled to receive Tour Allowance under the Equity/UK Theatre agreement.
+Good practice would be for your employer to pay travel if your home is between 16 and 25 miles from the rehearsal venue.